Although technically OneDrive doesn’t fall under the umbrella of online backup software it can still be used to that end.

 1. Go to your OneDrive folder and click Upload as shown in the picture below:

-3. Then, in the pop-up window, pick a folder you wish to upload:
+3. Then, in the pop-up window, pick a folder you wish to upload.
+Confirm the action.

 How to backup files to your OneDrive: